Temp1231112/BStf/untitled.md

 Now turning the gas fully on, heading towards the road, then running a short way across the asphalt, straight into a big parking area full of the campers, and cars…

-The parking area is completely full of the cars, and as realizing that the beach is full of the people of course, I must change my plan.
+The parking area is completely full of the cars, and as realizing that the beach is full of people too of course, I must change my plan.

-I was going to go to the beach, and ride along it towards to Malaga, then after about a kilometer, ride alongside the river, back to the road, heading off towards the port.
+I was going to go to the beach, and ride along it towards Malaga, then after about a kilometer, ride alongside the river, back to the road, heading off towards the port.

 I know the area very well as I have been around here a lot in my past, for months, several times.
-It was so called “free-camping” period here, on the big car park with a small camping van, similar to that old Mercedes we found from the garage, but blue.
+It was a so called “free-camping” period here, on the big car park with a small camping van, similar to that old Mercedes we found from the garage, but blue.
 Back then I was just relaxing, being on a well earned rest, waiting for the next mission, and being ready to get back into action, anytime.

-But, as there are too much people there now, the long beach being completely full, people everywhere here… that’s why I must change the plan.
+But, as there are too many people there now, the long beach being completely full, people everywhere here… that’s why I must change the plan.

-And now, speeding up at the highest the bike can do, straight towards the two black Dodge minivans, I’ll play the dearest game.
+And now, speeding up to the highest speed the bike can do, straight towards the two black Dodge minivans, I’ll play the dearest game.

 I must get into the port, as the plan was to have it as the final battleground.
-But the two vans are driving towards me, front of me, side by side, their obvious idea being to smash straight against me with the fastest speed.
+But the two vans are driving towards me, in front of me, side by side, their obvious idea being to smash straight against me with the fastest speed.

-We are playing the Russian Roulette now, I see, and I’m the one who got the worst cards I know.
+We are playing Russian Roulette now, I see, and I’m the one who got the worst cards I know.
 But, I must get onto the motorway leading to Malaga, it being the only option to get over the river.

 So, I turn the gas fully on, straight towards the front lights of the two Dodge minivans.

 But just about in a moment we are going to hit, me on the bike to smash against the front of the black Dodge, I turn sharply right and avoid the deathly collision.

-Now heading off towards to the Golf Resort, riding through the golf courts, with the highest speed possible, two vans following me… Thinking, that for sure, this race maneuver is making the owner mad, crazily mad, when they see us destroying the perfect neat grass…
+Now heading off towards the Golf Resort, riding through the golf courts, with the highest speed possible, two vans following me… Thinking, that for sure, this race maneuver is making the owner mad, crazily mad, when they see us destroying the perfect neat grass…

 What has to be done has to be done, I think.

-The bike being better here I’m actually gaining some distance to the vans.
-And as being so I have the best ever chance to get back to the road, to have cap enough to be able to avoid them from catching me on the motorway.
+The bike being better here, I’m actually gaining some distance on the vans.
+And as being so I have the best ever chance to get back onto the road, to have enough of a cap to be able to avoid them catching me on the motorway.
 There the Dodge vans with 350 horsepower motors are surely faster than the motocross bike, but the cap in between us now is my advantage.

 And that’s why I’m now heading off from the golf resort.
-Next driving again by the asphalt road, then taking the exit into the motorway, ramp up with the gas on the bottom, straight on towards the Malaga…
+Next driving again by the asphalt road, then taking the exit into the motorway, ramp up with the gas on the bottom, straight on towards Malaga…

-Now dodging through the traffic, avoiding from hitting the cars, I’m actually gaining the distance to the vans.
+Now dodging through the traffic, avoiding hitting the cars, I’m actually gaining distance to the vans.
 There are too many cars blocking them.
-But my gain is only a little, too little to be safe, but at least it’s useless to them even to try to shoot me.
+But my gain is only a little, too little to be safe, but at least it’s useless to them to even try to shoot me.
 And as thinking about that I’m actually thinking of the innocent people instead of my own skin.

 Only about a few kilometers and I’ll reach the straight road leading to a huge port area.
 The area is massive, I’ve been there before.
 I know exactly where to go and what ship to get into, but at first I’ll have to manage to do so.

 I’m just taking the exit away from the motorway.
-The two vans are now a fit further back there, both vans still following me, but having a safe distance between us now.
-It was actually lucky for me that the motorway was so full of the cars and actually almost jammed, as it helped to get away from the attackers.
+The two vans are now a bit further back there, both vans still following me, but having a safe distance between us now.
+It was actually lucky for me that the motorway was so full of  cars and actually is almost jammed, as it helped me get away from the attackers.

 Now, still riding with the fullest speed, forcing the bike to do its best, heading off along the shoreline road, a very wide long straight road now ahead of me… There is another nasty, but well expected surprise there.

-Just as I was thinking of my changes being actually good, there appears a new player in this came.
+Just as I was thinking of my changes being actually good, there appears a new player in this game.
 I see a few police cars coming towards me, along the wide road.

 But, as the road is so wide, and I’m riding the bike, it’s easy for me to dodge them.
-And another big difference is that the police is avoiding from causing any crashes and accidents, or actually killing me.
+And another big difference is that the police is avoiding causing any crashes and accidents, or actually killing me.

 They have completely different rules and different orders, obviously.
-Their handbook rather tells them to follow instead of even trying to stop by the force the speeders.
+Their handbook rather tells them to follow instead of even trying to stop the speeders by force.
 And that makes the task to get away from them easy for me now.

 But obviously, they turn and start following me, now speeding up fast.